 HOPE to HOME is our avenue to involve you in the solution to homelessness: housing + support.
-HOPE to HOME pairs teams of 8-10 volunteers from the faith community with a person or family who’s been homeless but is moving into permanent housing.
+HOPE to HOME pairs teams of 8-10 volunteers from a faith community with a person or family who’s been homeless and is moving into permanent housing.
 HOPE to HOME teams commit to supporting their newly-housed partners for one year, in four key ways:

 - Financial support: Each team contributes $1,800 to provide direct support to their partner and to cover program expenses; often congregations cover this through missions budgets.